-Dr. David H. Evans has been practicing anesthesiology since 1989, and his specialties include acute and chronic pain management.
+Dr. Evans has been practicing anesthesiology since 1989, and his specialties include acute and chronic pain management.

-Originally from Bountiful, Utah, Dr. Evans is a graduate of the University of Utah, Salt Lake City with a degree in Spanish and a masters degree in Social Work.
-He received his doctorate of medicine from Loyola University in Chicago.
-Dr. Evans' internship and residency training were performed at the Naval Hospital in San Diego, Calif.
+Originally from Bountiful, Utah, Dr. Evans is a graduate of the University of Utah, Salt Lake City with a degree in Spanish and a master’s degree in Social Work.
+He received his doctorate of medicine from Loyola University in Chicago, Illinois.
+Dr. Evans’ internship and residency training were performed at the Naval Hospital in San Diego, California.
 Serving for 10 years in the United States Navy in both active and reserve status, he participated in Desert Shield and Storm.
 In 1992, he began practicing in the Wiregrass and was a staff anesthesiologist for Anesthesia Consultants Medical Group, P.C. until May of 2003, when he began to practice pain management on a full-time basis.

 Certified as a diplomate of the National Board of Medical Examiners and by the American Board of Anesthesiology with specialty boards in pain management, Dr. Evans is a member of the Medical Association of the State of Alabama, Houston County Medical Society, Alabama Society of Anesthesiologists, California Medical Society, Utah Medical Society and the American Medical Association.
 He is licensed by the states of Alabama, California, Florida and Utah.

-Dr. Jerry Marsella Jr. has been practicing since 1991.
-Formerly of Danville, Va., Dr. Marsella received his bachelor of science degree in biology at Union College, Schenectady, N.Y., and his masters of science degree in biology at Radford University, Radford, Va.
-After completing his MMSC degree at Emory University in Atlanta, Dr. Marsella served as physician assistant in anesthesiology in Macon, Ga.
+Dr. Marsella has been practicing since 1991.
+Formerly of Danville, Virginia, Dr. Marsella received his bachelor of science degree in biology at Union College, Schenectady, New York, and his masters of science degree in biology at Radford University, Radford, Virginia.
+After completing his MMSC degree at Emory University in Atlanta, Georgia, Dr. Marsella served as a physician assistant in anesthesiology in Macon, Georgia.
 After graduating with his doctorate of medicine from the Medical College of Georgia, Augusta, and completing his anesthesiology internship, Dr. Marsella became fellowship trained in pain management.

 Before becoming a doctor, Dr. Marsella taught junior high school science and math.
 In 1991, he joined Anesthesia Consultants Medical Group, P.C. and later Southeast Pain Management Center.